AS-kilta/metrodisplayclock/README.rst

-temporarily while in development. ``clock.sh [even|odd|both]`` pulses the even, odd, or both pins ("even" pin is one that turns the minute hand to an even number using the H bridge.) ``clock.sh fast`` advances the clock as fast as possible (0.5 s for one turn was found to be okay experimentally).
+temporarily while in development. ``clock.sh [even|odd|both]`` pulses the even, odd, or both pins ("even" pin is one that turns the minute hand to an even number using the H bridge.) ``clock.sh fast`` advances the clock as fast as possible (one second for one turn was found to be okay experimentally).

-It takes 30 seconds to advance a whole hour, or six minutes for 24 hours.
+It takes 30 seconds to advance a whole hour if you change the pin toggling speed to 0.5 s, or six minutes for 24 hours.
 Faster operation is not really reliable or the gear mechanism would skip pulses sometimes.

 The mechanics in the clock have no feedback, so it's not possible to read out the time automatically without machine vision.
 Therefore, if you ever reboot,